Puyodead1/udemy-downloader/README.md

 ### Key ID and Key

-It is up to you to aquire the key and key ID.
-Please don't ask me for help acquiring these, decrypting DRM protected content can be considered piracy.
+I would rather not instruct you how to get these as its a grey area in terms of legality.
+I would prefer if you don't ask me for help getting these.

 - Enter the key and key id in the `keyfile.json`
 - ![keyfile example](https://i.imgur.com/e5aU0ng.png)